konekoya/game-dev-links/README.md

 # Unity links

-Resources and materials for game development and learning
+Resources for learning and developing games

 ## Courses